equinor/equinor-trading-data-processing-pipeline-template/README.md

 1. Install [poetry](https://python-poetry.org/docs/)
 2. Clone this repo or create a new repo based on the template
+3. Navigate to the project folder
-3. Run `poetry install`
+4. Run `poetry install`
-4. Configure `config.json` to your liking
+5. Configure `config.json` to your liking
-5. Run `poetry run python pipeline.py` to create, deploy and schedule the pipeline
+6. Run `poetry run python pipeline.py` to create, deploy and schedule the pipeline
-6. Done!
+7. Done!

 Some additional things to be aware of:
 - You need to register the output blob storage in Azure ML if it's an external blob storage